 The first four steps in the top row of the framework are prediction, judgment, action and outcome.
 They describe the four most important dimensions of any given decision.
 The bottom row of the AI Canvas is input, training and feedback.
 It lays out the concluding data-centric considerations in the entire decision-making process.
 In the article by Agrawal et al, they lay out an interesting example relating to home security that demonstrates a real-life application of the AI Canvas.

-The possibilities are endless.
+There is a wide range of possibilities.
 We have all heard that AI will become a more and more powerful force in business.
-That means predictive decision making is an AI category that any organization can, and should, begin to explore.
+That means predictive decision-making is an AI category that any organization should begin to explore.
 Get started with rasa.io, your very own AI-powered newsletter, to get a jumpstart on your AI strategy.